 Then add the pork back to the pot; make sure you get all the juices, too.

-Slowly add the broth, using a wooden spoon to scrape up any browned bits stuck to the bottom of the pan.
+Slowly add the broth and deglaze the bottom of the pot, using a wooden spoon to scrape up any browned bits stuck to the bottom of the pan.

 Next, add the potatoes and bring to a boil.
 Once boiling, reduce to a simmer and let cook about 20 minutes, until the potatoes are tender.

-Then add your chopped green chiles and let it cook on low for another 30 minutes, to let all the flavors meld together and the pork to get nice and tender.
+Then add your chopped green chilies and let it cook on low for another 30 minutes, to let all the flavors meld together and the pork to get nice and tender.

-Serve with cilantro as an optional garnish, and enjoy!
+Serve with cilantro as an optional garnish, and enjoy your Green Chile Stew!

 Switch It Up